nekodjin/c-web-server/README.md

 - GPRConfig (as `gprconfig`)
 - Clang-C
 - Makefile
+Toolchain components must be accessible through the listed binary name, if there is one.

 Use `make` (or `make run`) to build and run the server.
 To build the server without running it, use `make build`.
 The server executable is called `server`.